 Wanna explore a flooded cave by candle-light?
 Yep, we got that!

-Guatemala is a country which really does have something for everyone.
+Guatemala is a country that really does have something for everyone.
 The temples here are truly astounding (more on that in a moment) but the real highlight of the country is you can pretty much pick whatever lifestyle you want and run with it.

 Want to feel like an expat and hang out in cool bars, retro cafes, awesome hostels, and smoothie joints?
 Head on over to the cobblestoned streets of Antigua.

 Want to climb volcanoes, swim in crystal clear water and smoke cheap joints?
 Make a beeline for the stoned haven of San Pedro on Atitlan Lake.

 If you want to get well and truly off the beaten track, it’s pretty easy – head into the mountains around Xela and explore colourful Mayan villages.

 Happy with the normal backpacker circuit?
 Why wouldn’t you be; it’s got caves, jungles, temples, parties, beaches, rivers and adventure activities galore!

 This is a country which really does have everything… except, as it turns out, spare parts for my Panasonic Camera.